bhowell841/GifTastic/README.md

 # GifTastic
-Website the calls the giphy api and returns the search from your button click.
+Website that calls the giphy api and returns the search from your button click.

 # Overview